What is the purpose of Venture For ClimateTech?

 The goal of Venture For ClimateTech is to accelerate innovations likely to have substantial climate impacts for all, and which have potential for adoption in NYS.
 In particular, we want to offer a path to help entrepreneurs whose highly impactful innovations face unique barriers to commercialization through normal processes due to long paths to market and high capital intensity, along with other more traditional startups.

 Venture For ClimateTech is designed to help you quickly and effectively address the biggest risks in launching your venture.
-It’s a three-phase, 30-week program that seeks to help you build the team, knowledge, and personal network you need to succeed, while providing the capital, community, access to talent, and connections to make the journey faster and smoother.
+It’s a three-phase, six-month program that seeks to help you build the team, knowledge, and personal network you need to succeed, while providing the capital, community, access to talent, and connections to make the journey faster and smoother.

 We work with early-stage entrepreneurs and solo founders, some of whom will not yet have formed a legal entity.
 We are looking for pre-seed, meaning you may have raised money through grants but no significant amount from institutional investors.
 We are happy to have a conversation about other resources in our ecosystem which might be appropriate, or whether you might be a fit for our Scale For ClimateTech program!
 So don’t be shy, we are here to help!